-The principal activities of the Banking Group during the period were retail, corporate and rural banking, mortgage lending, hire purchase and general finance, international and investment banking, nominee and custodian services, and life insurance and funds management activities through the ING New Zealand joint venture.
+The principal activities of the Banking Group during the year were retail, corporate and rural banking, mortgage lending, asset and general finance, international and investment banking, nominee and custodian services.
+Life insurance and funds management activities are carried out through the ING New Zealand joint venture.